Group completions and the homotopical monadicity theorem: The classical theory of spaces and --spaces

 Here $\sT$ and $\sS$ are both taken to be the category $G\sT$ of based $G$-spaces, tacitly nondegenerately based where necessary, and based $G$-maps.
 Again, basepoint issues are handled carefully in \cite{MMO}.
 We take $(\SI,\OM)$ in the general theory to be $(\SI^V,\OM^V)$ for some representation $V$ of $G$.
 We always assume that $V$ contains the trivial representation $\bR$ to ensure that its fixed point spaces are in $\sH$; we assume that it contains $\bR^2$ when we wish to ensure that homology algebras are commutative.
 Some relevant facts about passage to $H$-fixed points for $H\subset G$ are collected in \autoref{SoEasy} below.

 We take $\bC = \bC_V$ to be the monad on based $G$-spaces associated to an $E_V$-operad $\sC_V$ that acts naturally on $\OM^V X$ for $G$-spaces $X$, such as the little $V$-disks operad or the Steiner operad for $V$ or the product of either with an $E_{\infty}$ $G$-operad.
 Details about these operads are in \cite[Section 1.1]{GM3}.
 This places us in a context as specified in \autoref{ass1}.

-A map $f$ of based $G$-spaces is a weak equivalence if each of its fixed point maps $f^H$ is a nonequivariant weak equivalence, and \autoref{ass2} is satisfied.
-With any of the standard model structures on $G\sT$ (e.g. \cite[section VI.5]{EHCT} and \cite[Chapter 17]{morecon} made equivariant), $(\SI^V,\OM^V)$ is a Quillen adjunction since $\OM^V$ preserves fibrations and acyclic fibrations.
-The following equivariant versions of Definitions \ref{Hopf} and \ref{Hopf2} are variants of \cite[Definitions 1.9 and 1.10]{GM3}.
+A map $f$ of based $G$-spaces is a weak equivalence if each of its fixed point maps $f^H$ is a nonequivariant weak equivalence.
+We comment on the realization part of \autoref{ass2}.
+Geometric realization commutes with finite products and pullbacks and therefore commutes with finite limits.
+Passage to fixed points is a finite limit, so realization on $G$-spaces commutes with passage to fixed points.
+From here, the verification that realization satisfies parts (i) through (iv) of \autoref{ass2} presents no difficulty.
+Part (v) was proven by Hauschild \cite{Haus} by reduction to the nonequivariant case, and the proof also appears in \cite[pp. 495-496]{CW} and in \cite[Section 4.6]{ZouFactorization}.
+We have an analog of \autoref{n=n}.

+\begin{prop} A $G$-space $X$ is $\OM^V$-connective in the sense of \autoref{LAcon} if and only if it is $V$-connective, meaning that $X^H$ is $|V^H|$-connective for each subgroup $H\subset G$. \end{prop} \begin{proof} The proof is like that of \autoref{n=n}, although full details involve explaining how the map $\ga^V\colon \bT \OM^V_* X_* \rtarr \OM^V \bT X_*$ is proven to be a weak equivalence by passage to fixed points and use of the nonequivariant version there. \end{proof}